rharbird/engduinochallenges/lights_on.md

 	| ------ |------|------|
 	| | | |

 7. Add some more code so that the LEDs come on when the light sensor value is below a certain threshold.

-	Choose a light sensor value that is close to  the value you noted when you put your finger over the sensor and write it in the table above.

-8.
+You should use an ```if``` statement, it will look similar to this:
 	```
-	int b =  15; // This is the brightness level.
+	if (v <

 	```
 6. In the main loop, set the LEDs to any colour you like with the brightness level set to ```b```.